nicopaulb/blog/_posts/en/2025-01-30-garmin_delijn.md

 ---
-title: "Garmin DeLijn Tracker : Bus tracker widget for Garmin watches"
+title: "Garmin Bus Tracker : Widget for watches"
 description: "A simple bus tracker widget compatible with Garmin watches to follow all DeLijn buses in Flanders."
 date: 2025-01-30
 categories: [Embedded]